yoctoalex/f5-isc-lab/README.rst

 .. figure:: _figures/add_region_deploying.png

-5. A Quick Run-through a Few of the New Features in Essential App Protect (while we wait)
+5. Running through a Few of the New Features in Essential App Protect (while we wait)
 *****************************************************************************************

 While our second region endpoint is deployed let's have a quick look at the following features: